elephantscale/elastic-labs/spark-elastic/intro.md

-# Spark with Elasticssearch install
+# Spark with Elasticssearch intro

 In this lab we will be practicing Spark with Elasticseearch.